-Some cops lie in the police report or during an arrest.
-Sometimes, it is not a lie but other improper conduct, like a search without permission or reasonable cause, use or force or undue pressure, or evidence of bias or racism.
-If any of this happened to you when you were arrested, you can bring up the police officer’s bad behavior in court to get a good deal, a dismissal, or an acquittal.
+Unfortunately, some cops lie in the police report or during an arrest.
+Sometimes, it is not a lie but other improper conduct, like a search without permission or reasonable cause, use of excessive force or undue pressure to get consent, or bias, such as racism, etc. If you believe that the police officer lied in his police report or did something else improper, during your investigation for a crime in Los Angeles, you can bring up the results of the Pitchess motion to the judge or prosecutor to get a good deal, a dismissal, or an acquittal.
 For example, if you have evidence of police lying, you can bring it up to the prosecutor to get a dismissal.
 Or if the evidence against you is strong, you can get a better deal from a judge or a prosecutor instead of going to trial.
 Or if you go to trial, the jury can acquit you based on the police officer’s bad behavior.
 Often, it is not easy to get that evidence of a lie and you will need a criminal defense lawyer to help you fight your criminal case.
-Here we explain how.
 Los Angeles Criminal Defense and DUI Attorney Alex Andryuschenko will help you do that.

 Brady’s evidence is the evidence of bad behavior by the police officer.
-The District Attorney (or another prosecutor) has to notify a defendant of “Brady” evidence that is helpful to you because the law requires that all “evidence favorable to an accused that is material to the guilt of punishment” is disclosed to him.
+In Los Angeles, felonies are prosecuted by the District Attorney who, once find out, has to notify a defendant of “Brady” evidence.
+Misdemeanors are prosecuted by the Los Angeles City Attorney Office, who also have to notify you if they know of something improper that is in the police officer’s background.
+Under Brady, the government has to disclose to you all “evidence favorable to an accused that is material to the guilt of punishment“.
 (U.S. v.
 Brady 1985 473 U.S 667).
-The way it works is, first, the Police tell the DA that a particular officer has “Brady” evidence in his file.
+The way it works, first, the Police tell the prosecutor that a particular officer has “Brady” evidence in his file.
 Next, the DA notifies the defense attorney, that there is Brady evidence for the police officer involved in his criminal case.
-The problem is that the Police do not say and the DA does not know (or wants to know, or knows but don’t tell) what is that Brady evidence.
-Thus, the “Brady” information, by itself, becomes not helpful, because you do not know how to use it.
-Is it a traffic ticket citation that the officer issued or is it excessive force?
-How can you use Brady without knowing what is it?
-So, as the next step, you must carefully read the police report and compare it to what you remember about the criminal case.
-If you see where the police officer is lying or does other bad things, then you can file a “Pitchess” motion.
-If you can not see clear evidence in the police file, then look up to the Johnson case for guidance:
+Often, the Police do not notify that prosecutor what is the “Brady” evidence.
+Often, the prosecutor does not wants to know, or knows but don’t tell) what is that Brady evidence.
+Because of that, the “Brady” information, by itself, becomes not helpful, because you do not know how to use it.
+Without knowing that is the nature of “Brady” evidence, you are left to speculate if it is a traffic ticket citation where the police officer was accused of being rude or is that an arrest where the officer used excessive force?
+How can you use Brady without knowing what it is?
+The prosecutor has no duty to find out what “Brady” material does the police have.
+To answer these questions, you must read, or have your Los Angeles Criminal Defense attorney, read carefully the police report.
+As you do that, compare it to what you remember happened on the day you got arrested for a crime in Los Angeles.
+If you notice that the police officer lied in the police report after he arrested you, you can file a “Pitchess” motion.
+If you have an attorney, your criminal defense attorney in Los Angeles will do it for you.
+But even if nothing jumps at you as obvious bad conduct by the police officer who arrested you, you can still file Pitchess if the prosecutor or the police informed you of “Brady” evidence.
+This is a new development in the law and is based on the Johnson case:

 JOHNSON MOTION: PEOPLE V. SUPERIOR COURT (JOHNSON) (2015) 61 Cal.4th 696